janvisharma/project_1340/README.md

 ### Program Features
 The program will be menu driven, and it will contain the following features:
 1. Create record of a new employee with details such as ID, name, age, role & salary.
 Adding this record to the current record of employees.
-2. Search for a specific record via employee ID, name, age or role.
+2. Search for employee records based on certain criteria.
 3. Display the list of all employees with job status (currently working or fired).
 4. Edit the details of a current employee.
 5. Fire an employee, update this status in the record of all employees.
-6. Search for all employees with salary greater than a specific entered record.

 ## Building and Running the Program
 We have made using the program a rather simple task for anyone with a Unix-based terminal.
 Just follow the following instructions, and execute these commands in order.
 However, you are required to have [git](https://www.atlassian.com/git/tutorials/install-git), [g++ compiler](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/), and [make](https://www.gnu.org/software/make/) installed.